 The Group carries out its sales and distribution activities through its sales and marketing team.
-The Group's sales and marketing strategy secures its overseas orders by establishing confidence and reputation in the Group's products, assurance of quality, reasonable and competitive pricing and maintaining long-term relationship with overseas customers.
-In addition, the Group has participated in various exhibitions in Hong Kong, PRC and overseas to promote the Group's products to overseas customers.
-Furthermore, business visit, new product presentation and briefing and video conference have been carried out by the Group to potential overseas customers.
+The Group's sales and marketing strategy secures its overseas orders by establishing confidence and reputation in the Group's products, quality assurance, reasonable and competitive pricing and maintenance of long-term relationships with overseas customers.
+In addition, the Group has participated in various exhibitions in Hong Kong, the PRC and overseas to promote the Group's products to overseas customers and has pursued potential overseas customers through business visits, new product presentations and briefing and video conferences.

 In order to keep abreast of the market trends of electrical appliances in terms of styles, features, functionalities, colors, textures, materials and pricing, the Group's sales and marketing department collects market data through participating in local and overseas trade exhibitions and fairs and market data and surveys provided and/or conducted by customers.
-In particular, Mr. Gary Chiu, the Group's marketing consultant, has vast experience in marketing matters and strives to maintain a stable business relationship with its largest customer, Spectrum Brands, a leading global branded consumer product for more than 15 years.
+In particular, Mr. Gary Chiu, the Group's marketing consultant who has vast experience in marketing, strives to maintain a stable business relationship with the Group's largest customer, Spectrum Brands, a leading global branded consumer product for more than 15 years.